adammurdoch/build-builder/README.md

     - Not available for C++.
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than a set of API libraries
     - Broken when used with `android --java`
+- Composite builds
+    - Not available for C++ or Android
+    - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than a set of API libraries
 - External dependencies are the same for all projects.
     - slf4j
     - support-core-utils (Android builds only)